Introduction to Java

 Java is platform-independent because it is compiled to bytecode and can be run on any device with a Java Virtual Machine (JVM).
 This means you can write on one platform (Windows) and run on another (Linux or Mac) without changing the code.

 Java’s simple syntax makes it approachable for new developers.
-The large collection of accessible courses and techniques facilitates the fast development of strong apps.
+The large collection of accessible courses and techniques facilitates the rapid development of strong apps.

 It features built-in security options, so it is a safe choice for developers creating apps that handle private information.